imagineLife/big-site/content/scrum/on-adpotion.md

 # On Advocacy

 Scrum needs a champion in order for an org and the scrum team(s) to adopt the values, artifacts and practices.
 On paper, the Scrum Master fills this role.
-The Scrum Master can be empowered to facilitate advocacy, education, and process review sessions to both the Scrum Team as well as those outside the scrum team - stakeholders, C-Suite folks, other teams, etc.
+The Scrum Master can be empowered to facilitate advocacy, education, and process review sessions to both the Scrum Team as well as those outside the scrum team - stakeholders, C-Suite folks, other teams, etc. In the scrum framework, these sessions might fit easily into the sprint retrospective.

 ## Advocacy for the Scrum Team